heroku/pg_lock/README.md

 ## Timeout

-By default, locked blocks will timeout after 60 seconds of execution, the lock will be released and any code executing will be terminated by a `Timeout::Error` will be raised.
-You can lower or raise this value by passing in a `ttl` (time to live) argument:
+By default, locked blocks will timeout after 60 seconds of execution, the lock will be released and any code executing will be terminated by raising `Timeout::Error`.
+You can decrease or increase this value by passing in a `ttl` (time to live) argument:

 ```ruby
 begin